 Finally, it’s worth noting that employee productivity is not solely the responsibility of each individual employee.
 Managers and leaders play a crucial role in fostering a productive work environment.
 By providing adequate resources and support, you can help people reach their full potential and achieve higher levels of productivity.
 In the following section, we’ll discuss ways for managers to improve productivity rather than simply manage it on a day-to day-basis.

-9 ways to increase employee productivity
+How to increase employee productivity

 Clearly, employee productivity improvement is a critical goal for today’s corporations.
-Here are some strategies, processes and motivational tactics employers can use to increase productivity:
+Here are some strategies, processes and motivational tactics employers can use to increase employee productivity:

 1. Give people some downtime